ramiy/site-health-manager/readme.txt

 * MySQL version 5.0 or greater.

 = Can I add new test to Site Heath Status? ==
 No, you can't add new test.
-The plugin allows you to disable existing tests to that are not relevant for your server configuration.
+The plugin allows you to disable existing tests that are not relevant for your server configuration.

 = Can I add new data to Site Heath Info? ==
 No, you can't add new data.
-The plugin only lets you manage and organize sensitive and critical data.
+The plugin only lets you manage and organize existing data added by WordPress core, plugins and themes.

 == Screenshots ==

+1. Site Health Manager - status manager screen.
-1. Site Health Manager screen.
+1. Site Health Manager - info manager screen.
+1. Site Health Status - perfect score based on server configuration.
-1. Site Health Info screen, without the data the user want to disable.
+1. Site Health Info - debug data without the data the user disable.

 == Changelog ==